Do you want to earn MORE revenue from your Airbnb business?

 The biggest culprit of extra charges at my Airbnb?
 Stained sheets.
 Thankfully, I found these sheets on Amazon.
 They’re the perfect combination of high-quality and inexpensive.
 (Make sure to keep plenty on hand as backups!
 And, don’t forget to buy mattress protectors.)

-First off, say yes to your guests as often as possible.
+First off, when a guest asks for something, say yes as often as possible!

 Doing so builds strong relationships and provides a great experience.
 This can create return customers for years to come.

 For example, if a guest asks for a discount because something was dirty when they arrived – give it!
 (Better yet, offer a small refund before they ask.)